juc096/ece_140a_final_mvp/Report.md

 ### Design, development, and production costs

 We believe a team of 2-3 engineers working with 2-3 software developers should be able to design this product in no more than a years time(likely overestimate).
 If we assume the annual pay for each is $100,000 then we can conclude the design/development costs will run at most $600,000, plus [40%](https://www.sba.gov/blog/how-much-does-employee-cost-you) for payroll taxes, benefits, etc bringing the total cost to $840,000.
 Also, we may be able to lower this cost if we can convince an engineering department at a University to lend their labor/knowledge.

 [REX Plastics](https://rexplastics.com/plastic-injection-molds/how-much-do-plastic-injection-molds-cost), puts the typical cost of a plastic injection mold around $12,000 which is needed for the case.
 It is difficult to find a price for PCB assembly without sending out for a specific quote but [Candor](https://www.candorind.com/how-much-does-pcb-assembly-cost/) puts the average range between $10 to $50 dollars per.
 We assume this board to not be overly complicated or large so we will use $15.
-Final assembly will most likely add another few dollars to the cost.
+Final assembly will most likely add another few dollars to the cost of each unit.d

 ### Cost to acquire each customer